levent/agileista/README.md

 Editing CSS
 -----------

-The guy who build the initial layout used less and watchr.
+The guy who built the initial layout chose less and watchr.

 To ensure the css files are compiled start the following before editing the less files.